Lawn Weeds demand a “Right Now!” solution.

 Though it seems a daunting task at first, you would be surprised what can be accomplished by one or two people.
 Spend 15-30 minutes each evening and work your way across the yard.
 Skipping a TV show could be healthier for you and your lawn!

-Or get a hand tool with a V-shaped blade like this common model shown.
-Work smart and keep it sharp with a file, because this makes all the difference for an easier job.
+Try a hand tool with a V-shaped blade like this common model shown.
+Work smart and keep it sharp with a file, because this makes all the difference for slicing through most lawn weeds.

 Wear gloves, as you get a much better grip.
 The cotton knit gloves with latex palms are not as hot to wear as some gloves, and they work great!
 If, like me, you hate gloves that don't fit well, gloves that are too clumsy to do anything, gloves that are too expensive, those are just a few of the reasons why I love this type of glove.
 Here's a sample, but note that they are available in all sizes, for women and men: Atlas NT370 Nitrile Garden and Work Gloves, Cornflower Blue, Medium

-These ideas were presented to assist you with killing lawn weeds now.
-You don’t have to resign yourself to doing this every year, for as long as you have a lawn.
+These ideas were presented to assist you with killing weeds in your grass now.
+Good News: You don’t have to resign yourself to doing this every year, for as long as you have a lawn!